 Helping local underhoused communities has been a heart project of H. E. Avikrita Rinpoche since the beginning of The Marici Fellowship in 2018.
 Reaching out to these communities to provide meals and essential items continues to be one of Marici Fellowship’s core activities: bringing our dharma practices off the cushion in a way that builds community, helping to nourish a sense of belonging, and providing needed food and other essential items is at the heart of our mission.
 The following projects are dedicated to addressing the needs of homeless communities all around Seattle.

 We are happy to add that through the commitment of dedicated volunteers we were able to continue to deliver these meals even during this time of the COVID pandemic.
-Although restrictions mean we cannot come together in groups to prepare these wholesome meals, nor can we spend time with the Tiny Cabins Safe Harbor community while serving the meals, our connection with the TCSH Interbay Village still remains and continues to grow.
+Although restrictions mean we cannot come together in groups to prepare these wholesome meals, nor can we spend time with the sheltered communities while serving the meals, our connection with the families at TCSH Interbay Village and Bob G's still remains and continues to grow.

 Along with the regular monthly meal service, dedicated volunteers are making sack lunches for an ever-growing community living in Lake City and surrounding areas of Seattle.